Itsmejowy/WD-VERINO-SEATWORK-4/readme.md

 Eto na ang ating huling sandali

 Guiding Question:
-- What is the project
+- What is the project - The project involves creating a multi-page website with a unique and engaging design theme
-- Whats the purpose
+- Whats the purpose - The purpose of the project is to demonstrate the ability to design and develop a visually appealing and functional website using fundamental web technologies and to showcase unique feature layouts.
-- What are key components
+- What are key components - Design, Deployment, Content
-- What technology used and how it is used
+- What technology used and how it is used - The project uses Pure HTML, CSS, and JavaScript for the structure, styling, and interactivity of the web pages Additionally, libraries such as Font Awesome, Google Fonts.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- Page Design
-- Parallax transition
-- Transactional
+- Feature Page Layouts

 ### Technology
 <!-- TODO: List of Technology Used -->